 Preheat the oven to 220°C/200°C fan-forced.
 Cut the potato (unpeeled) into 1cm fries.
-TIP: Cut the potatoes to the correct size so they cook in the allocated time.
 Pick the thyme leaves.
 Place the potato and 1/2 the thyme leaves on an oven tray lined with baking paper.
 Season with salt and pepper and drizzle with olive oil.
 Toss to coat, then roast for 25-30 minutes or until tender.
-Once cooked, drizzle with truffle oil (see ingredients list).
-Toss to coat.
-TIP: Add more or less truffle oil to taste.
+TIP: Cut the potatoes to the correct size so they cook in the allocated time

 Return the pan to a high heat.
 Drizzle the sirloin steaks with olive oil and season with salt and pepper on both sides.
-Once hot, add the steaks to the pan and cook for 2 minutes on each side for medium-rare or cooked to your liking.
+When the pan is hot, add the steaks to the pan and cook for 2 minutes on each side for medium-rare or cooked to your liking.
 Using tongs, sear the fat for 30 seconds or until golden.
 Transfer to a plate and set aside to rest.